COVID-19 Guidance and Best Practices

 Closure of Walk In Services

-If you require assistance from the Board of Psychology, please contact Fatima Abby at [email protected].
+If you require assistance from the Board of Psychology, please contact [email protected].

 In response to COVID-19, DC Health has waived all licensure requirements for practitioners who are licensed in good standing in another jurisdiction.
 You can read more about the waiver process HERE.